 3. Ba 3.
-Barriers to future attainment (for pupils eligible for PP) In-sch In-school barriers (issues to be addressed in school, such as poor oral language skills) Α. Low levels of spoken communication skills. В. Gaps in basic skills development - reading, writing and maths - identified through statutory testing and NFER/Teacher judgements.
-C. C. High levels of social, emotional and, from certain individuals, behavioural issues.
-Externa External barriers (issues which also require action outside school, such as low attendance rates) D. Family disengagement in the learning processes - reduced opportunities for home learning and curriculum enrichment. Ε. Lower levels of attendance and punctuality.
+Barriers to future attainment (for pupils eligible for PP) In-sch In-school barriers (issues to be addressed in school, such as poor oral language skills) A. Low levels of spoken communication skills.
+B. Gaps in basic skills development - reading, writing and maths - identified through statutory testing and NFER/Teacher judgements.
+C. High levels of social, emotional and, from certain individuals, behavioural issues.
+Externa External barriers (issues which also require action outside school, such as low attendance rates) D. Family disengagement in the learning processes - reduced opportunities for home learning and curriculum enrichment.
+E. Lower levels of attendance and punctuality.

-4. D esired outcomes Desired outcomes and how they will be measured Success criteria Α. All children have better control of standard spoken English.
-Children become better at asking appropriate questions and at the right times All children achieve at least expected progress All children are more confident and engaged in lesson - asking appropriate questions to allow them to remain on task and learning To be measured by national standardised testing, teacher assessment and observations. В. All pupils make minimum 'expected' progress in reading, writing and mathematics.
+Desired outcomes and how they will be measured Success criteria A. All children have better control of standard spoken English.
+Children become better at asking appropriate questions and at the right times All children achieve at least expected progress All children are more confident and engaged in lesson - asking appropriate questions to allow them to remain on task and learning To be measured by national standardised testing, teacher assessment and observations. appropriate questions to unon arom to remain on task and rearming B. All pupils make minimum 'expected' progress in reading, writing and mathematics.
 All PP pupils achieve progress outcomes comparable to non-PP pupils both locally and nationally (At end of KS).
 Children tracked using NFER ASS testing to ensure progress outcomes are positive.
 Progress score >0 across all three subjects.
 To be measured by national standardised testing and our own internal progress tracking.
 C. All children have control of their emotions and arrive in lessons engaged and ready to learn.
 Children cope better with change and can maintain high standards of behaviour during times of transition.
 To improve levels of self-esteem and engagement.
 To be measured using Dojo point tracking and participation at reward events across the school calendar - currently an average of 13% are excluded from the main reward events.
 Lesson observations and learning walks report fewer incidences of disruptive behaviour in lessons.
 Self-esteem and overall mood will be monitored in Circle Time, through pupil questionnaires and Pupil-voice Interviews.
 Reduced number of children getting 'negative' dojo points.
 87% participation at reward events.
 Standards of behaviour are consistent at all times in all lessons.
 Anecdotally, staff confident that their children are happier first thing in the morning and can maintain positivity and focus throughout the day.
 Evidence of increased self-awareness, improved mood levels and greater engagement during lessons.
 Use of Boxall profile to aid judgements on progress.
-D. To increase parental engagement and involvement in their children's learning.To improve home learning and increase parental skills.More children engaged in activities solely arranged and managed outside of school hours.To be measured by attendance and participation across of number of events.
+D. To increase parental engagement and involvement in their children's learning.
+To improve home learning and increase parental skills.
+More children engaged in activities solely arranged and managed outside of school hours.
+To be measured by attendance and participation across of number of events.
 Baseline measures will be established and used for comparison purposes.
 Increase in parental attendance at all school organised events.
-Fewer children tracked reading less than the baseline amount of times at home (on a weekly basis).
+Fewer children tracked reading less than the baseline amount of times a home (on a weekly basis).
 Increased number of children attending enrichment activities/clubs outside of school hours.
 E. Increased attendance rates.
 Improved punctuality.
 Improved % figures to at least 96% in-line with national expectations Fewer recorded 'late' minutes.
-To be measured half-termly via SIMS (school sec.) and reported to the headteacher for analysis.